gl2748/gl2748.github.io/_posts/06-2015/17-06-2015-docker-jekyll-bootstrap.md

 2. [Jekyll & Bootstrap](https://github.com/plusjade/jekyll-bootstrap/) "The quickest way to start and publish your Jekyll powered blog.
 100% compatible with GitHub pages."

 ###Why
-Jekyll has a bunch of great features for blogging, especially if you are a developer, as a static site generator it's fast and it can be hosted for free with github pages.
-That said it can be difficult to theme, especially if you want to depart from its defaults.
+Jekyll has a bunch of great features for blogging, as a static site generator it's fast and it can be hosted for free with github pages.
+####But
+Jekyll has a number of dependencies:
+* Ruby (including development headers)
+* RubyGems
+* NodeJS, or another JavaScript runtime (for CoffeeScript support).

+Jekyll can be difficult to theme, especially if you want to depart from its defaults.
 Bootstrap meanwhile is a flexible approach to content layout using html and css, there is a lot of good documentation available.

-> "One of the hardest things about Jekyll is understanding and mastering the Liquid templating language.
+> ["One of the hardest things about Jekyll is understanding and mastering the Liquid templating language.
-JB ships with pre-built pages that would make you cry T_T to have to code manually in Liquid."
+JB ships with pre-built pages that would make you cry T_T to have to code manually in Liquid."](http://jekyllbootstrap.com/)

+Overall then this project aims to mange your dependencies while making theming easy.

 ###How
 When using Docker, it's always a good idea to search the [Dockerhub](https://registry.hub.docker.com/) for existing buildfiles.
 Sure enough someone has already written a [buildfile for all of your Jekyll pre-requisites](https://registry.hub.docker.com/u/grahamc/jekyll/).

-Let's start by pulling that base:
+Let's start by pulling that base image:
 ```
 docker pull grahamc/jekyll
 ```